Appliance Energy Cost Calculator

 Where Does Your Electricity Bill Actually Go?

-The average American household spends approximately $1,746 per year on electricity, consuming around 10,500 kWh annually at the national average rate of $0.1663/kWh (EIA, 2025).
+The average American household uses roughly 10,500 kWh per year.
+At JouleIO's current EIA baseline of $0.1856/kWh(2026-03), that is about $1949 per yearbefore taxes, fixed charges, and local riders.
 But most homeowners have no idea which appliances are responsible for the largest share of that cost.
 Understanding your energy breakdown is the first step toward meaningful savings.

 Heating and cooling dominate residential electricity consumption, accounting for 40-50% of the average home's electricity bill.
 Water heating takes another 12-15%, followed by lighting at 10-12%, and appliances and electronics splitting the remainder.
 These proportions shift dramatically based on climate, home size, insulation quality, and appliance age.